Web scraping with JavaScript and Node.js (Guide for 2024)

 }

-A few seconds after running the script, we'll see the title and ranking from the 30 most recent articles on HackerNews logged to our terminal.
+A few seconds after running the script, you'll see the title and ranking from the 30 most recent articles on HackerNews logged to your terminal.

 Output example: